Workplace diversity: The statistics are in

 But it’s not all doom and gloom when it comes to diversity in a hybrid work environment.
-Gartner research shows that “organizations that effectively manage the transition to a hybrid work environment and employ sustainable initiatives can boost inclusion by 24%.”
-The forced working from home precipitated by the pandemic already had organizations shifting to thinking about how to foster DEI online, and that thinking can also be honed and applied to hybrid arrangements.
+Gartner research shows that “organisations that effectively manage the transition to a hybrid work environment and employ sustainable initiatives can boost inclusion by 24%.”
+The forced working from home precipitated by the pandemic already had organisations shifting to thinking about how to foster DEI online, and that thinking can also be honed and applied to hybrid arrangements.

 To boost DEI, a hybrid workplace model needs to be explicitly designed with diversity in mind.
 HR departments can support eliminating bias by tracking promotions, bonuses, pay raises, and more.
-And managers can be trained on how to recognize and avoid bias and how to create and track bias-free KPIs to ensure employees are being assessed on the same criteria.
+And managers can be trained on how to recognise and avoid bias and how to create and track bias-free KPIs to ensure employees are being assessed on the same criteria.

 There is an opportunity to use hybrid work opportunities to shape more equitable workplaces, but it needs to be done intentionally and mindfully, and it needs to be tracked.

 Technology can be a powerful tool for combatting bias and creating diverse, equitable, and inclusive organisations, especially artificial intelligence (AI), which can help spot and reduce conscious and unconscious bias throughout the employee life cycle.